lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 Executes a SQL statement. `bindings` are IN or OUT parameters to the SQL statement. `resultBindings` are bindings to the columns of the result set of the operation, if it has a result set and that result set has at most one row.
-If the result has has more rows, an exception is thrown.
+If the result has has more rows and resultBindings is used, an exception is thrown.
 Order of bindings and resultbindings are important, bindings order has to match the markers '?' and resultbindings order has to match the columns.

-QUESTION why limit result set to a single row?
+For queries involving many results, assign the operation to a variable.

 ### insert_row